Kachi79/TEST-CICD/README.md

 # TEST-CICD
 This is a test cicd project
+All files have added